-While the bay itself is not large, the number of islands, inlets and mangrove channels to be explored ensure that no matter how long a yachtsman spends here, new experiences will always be nearby.
+While the bay itself is not large, the number of islands, inlets and mangrove channels to explore is almost endless.
+No matter how long a yachtsman spends here, new experiences will always be nearby.
 We list only a selection of the many anchorages in this area.
-Much of the joy of sailing in Phang Nga Bay, after all, lies in discovering the uncounted creeks, caves and coves for yourselves.
+The joy of sailing in Phang Nga Bay, after all, lies in discovering the uncounted creeks, caves and coves for yourselves.

-Most islands are uninhabited, offering secluded anchorages under soaring cliffs fringed with jungle, as well as fascinating dinghy expeditions to hidden beaches, caves and creeks not shown on charts or maps.
+Most islands are uninhabited.
+They offer secluded anchorages under soaring cliffs fringed with jungle.
+Fascinating dinghy expeditions await to hidden beaches, caves and creeks not shown on charts or maps.
 The famous features of this bay are the ‘hongs’ – Thai for room.

 These shallow-water fully enclosed lagoons, open to the sky, are accessible only through caves at certain stages of the tides.
 If you’ve seen the movie The Beach, that ‘hong’ was CGI generated.
 These ones are spectacularly real.

 Do not under any circumstances run dinghy engines in the caves or ‘hongs’.
-The two-stroke petrol fumes and noise can play havoc with the bat population and other elements of these delicate and otherwise unspoiled ecosystems.
+The two-stroke petrol fumes and noise can play havoc with the bat population.
+Be aware these are delicate and otherwise unspoiled ecosystems.

 Three rivers run into the head of the bay so the water is silty, though otherwise clean, forming a milky green backdrop to the striking scenery.